-After we came back to the hotel Mursal, we jumped in the hot outdoors spring to chill and warm up a little bit.
-There were a hammam and sauna at our disposal that we enjoyed too!
-A wooden bucket with icе-cold water was placed outside of the sauna in case you need it!
+After we came back to the Hotel Mursal, we jumped in the hot outdoors spring to chill and warm up a little bit.
+Moreover, there were a hammam and sauna at our disposal that we enjoyed too!
+A wooden bucket with ice cold water was placed outside of the sauna in case you need it!
 Priceless!!!!

 The day finished with a walk around the hotel where we stayed.
 I was looking for a silent sunset to enjoy….
 What else do you need when you have the mountains?

-Day three: Ashtanga yoga in the morning, delicious breakfast, coffee on a terrace with a panoramic mountain background and Yagodina cave.
+Ashtanga yoga in the morning, delicious breakfast, coffee on a terrace with a panoramic mountain background and Yagodina cave

 The next morning it was time to say ”Goodbye” and to embark on a long 5-hours drive to Varna.
 We stopped in several villages on our way to buy local cheese and make some nice shots of the surroundings.

 Are you excited to visit the Rhodopes one day?
 I am sure you’ll hear the sweet voice of Orpheus that will always remind you to come back!